 I grew up in Los Angeles, CA and moved to Northern California to attend Sonoma State University, where I earned a B.S. in Environmental Studies.
-I currently work at Lawrence Berkeley National Lab (LBNL) as a Research Integrity and Policy Manager where I manage investigations of research misconduct cases and other items related to upholding integrity in scientific research.
+I currently work at Lawrence Berkeley National Lab (LBNL) as a Research Integrity and Policy Manager where I manage investigations of research misconduct cases and other areas of integrity and security in scientific research.

 When my twins were born in 2004 I went from working at UCSF to being a stay-at-home mom.
 I had always enjoyed photography but the twins inspired me to take more photos.
 All I had was a little digital Canon point-and-shoot camera.
 One day I went swimming and forgot I had tucked the camera in my bathing suit bottoms and it was ruined.
 This was a turning point because I decided it was the perfect time to invest in my first Canon SLR.
 Two years later, I had an official photography business.

 At the core of everything is family.
 My husband, Chad, who also assists me at many of my photo shoots, is the most thoughtful person I know.
 Having him by my side through the ups and downs of life is such a blessing.
-I have twin girls who are seniors in high school and a stepson in 6th grade.
-I love my family!
+I have twin girls who just graduated high school and a stepson in middle school.
+I love my eternal family!

 My favorite things...